Tochemey/olric/README.md

 * Upgrade **go version to 1.23.0**
 * Refactor the readme to suit the behavior of this fork
 * Fix some go routines leaks bugs
+* Meta information can be pass to the cluster member
 * **TLS Support**

 ## Overview